open-telemetry/opentelemetry.io/content/en/blog/2022/metrics-announcement.md

 title: OpenTelemetry Metrics Release Candidates
 date: 2022-05-18
 author: Morgan McLean
-draft: true # TODO: remove this line once your post is ready to be published
 ---

 OpenTelemetry’s metrics capabilities are now available as release candidates,